Quick Start

 Bootstrap Node Configuration: Used to connect peers on the network

-In order to run the AVS Operators, it is required to setup their corresponding Ethereum accounts with the necessary metadata and stake on EigenLayer.
+corresponding Ethereum accounts with the necessary metadata and stake on EigenLayer.

-To deposit (restake) 0.01 stETH into the EigenLayer stETH staking contract, run the following command for all the three operators listed in your .env
+To deposit (restake) 0.01 stETH into the EigenLayer stETH staking contract, run the following command for all three operators listed in your .env

 file:

-Enter operator's private key, select the stEth staking contract and enter the amount 0.012
+staking contract, and enter the amount 0.012

 If you don't have stETH